Roofing Buying Guide for 2023

 If you like asphalt shingles but want a better shingle than the average 30-year laminated shingle, there are several options for your home.

-You also can look into luxury shingles that mimic the style of slate and wood shake.
+You can also look into luxury shingles that mimic the slate and wood shake style.
 Often these shingles are also Class IV rated.
 We like the look of CertainTeed Belmont shingle, Owens Corning Berkshire and Woodmoor, GAF Camelot II, and Atlas StormMaster Shake.
 Any of these luxury shingle options will add a beautiful look to your home.

 What are the Costs of All the Different Roof Options?